fooof-tools/fooof/doc/faq.rst

 if they exhibit as band-limited power over and above the aperiodic component of the signal in the power spectrum.

-By 'aperiodic' activity we mean the arhythmic component of the signal, that typically follow a 1/f like function, whereby the power systematically decreases with increasing frequencies.
+By 'aperiodic' activity we mean the arrhythmic component of the signal, that typically follow a 1/f like function, whereby the power systematically decreases with increasing frequencies.

 Why should I use FOOOF?